CephalofairGames/merc-packs-faq/index.md

 Note that only major rulings and/or clarifications will be listed here.
 Typo fixes and the like will not be reflected, below.

 - 2025-06-17 - v1.0 initial public release
-- 2025-06-18 - Rulebook errata added; Recover errata removed for insignificance
+- 2025-06-18 - Rulebook errata added; Recover errata added, but then removed for insignificance
 - 2025-06-20 - Three Spears question added
 - 2025-06-21 - Ruling on damage redirection, R44 note
 - 2025-06-23 - Music Note clarification for Level 3 action.
 - 2025-06-25 - question on reputation items and Angry Face 9 question.
 - 2025-06-26 - Two Minis ruling on a Level 1 card for LoS.
-Two boss special rules errata (Sc54/Sc 56) due to graphic design errors in printed versions.
+Two boss special rules errata (Sc 54/Sc 56) due to graphic design errors in printed versions.
-- 2025-06-27 - Added above errata to Section 7.1 and added PQ 17 & 22 errata in both Errata and Section 3.2
+- 2025-06-27 - Added above errata to Section 7.1 and added PQ 17 & 22 errata in both Section 1.0 and Section 3.2.
+The circle is complete.

 <script>